How much house can I afford?

 How does debt impact my home affordability?

 Debt is a major part of home affordability.
 Your debt-to-income ratio is a key factor that lenders look at.
-Using a home affordability calculator can give you a clue as to how your debt impacts your homeownership qualifications.
+Using a home affordability mortgage calculator can give you a clue as to how your debt impacts your homeownership qualifications.

 Additional resources